 - Cool the rice pudding to room temperature before serving it to your dog.

-Can people eat rice pudding for dogs?
+Can people eat this?

 More Dog Dessert Recipes